-In case of major disagreement with the PRAC Rapporteur's/Lead Member State's proposed Recommendation as stated in the updated assessment report, the MAH should contact the Product Lead (for CAPs) or Risk Management Specialist (for NAPs only) no later than two working days following receipt of the report.
+In case of major disagreement with the PRAC Rapporteur's/Lead Member State's proposed Recommendation as stated in the updated assessment report, the MAH should contact the EMA Procedure Manager no later than two working days following receipt of the report and provide in writing a rationale for the major disagreement for the PRAC Rapporteur's/Lead Member State's consideration.
 In this communication the MAH should indicate whether they would wish to make use of the opportunity of an oral explanation to defend their position before the PRAC.
-In the absence of a reply within two days, the EMA will assume that no oral explanation is requested.
+In the absence of a reply within two days following receipt of the report, the EMA will assume that no oral explanation is requested.

-The MAH of centrally authorised medicinal products should submit a clean and a tracked version of the agreed amended product information prior to the adoption of the PRAC recommendation.
+The MAH of centrally authorised medicinal products should submit a clean and a tracked version of the agreed amended product information prior to the adoption of the PRAC recommendation on the PSUSA.